BinarCode/laravel-restify/docs-v2/content/en/api/fields.md

 position: 8
 ---

-Field is basically the model attribute representation.
+A field is basically the model's attribute representation.

 ## Declaration